plantemoran-appdev/.github/CONTRIBUTING.md

 - Once you are ready with your changes, don't forget to self review to quicken the review process :zap:.
   - [ ] Confirm that the changes meet the user experience and goals laid out in the issue/requirements/etc.
   - [ ] You've **tested the changes locally** to confirm desired functionality.
-  - [ ] Ensure any documentation within the code is updated (README, CONTRIBUTING, etc.)
+  - [ ] Ensure any documentation within the code is updated (README, CONTRIBUTING, etc.).
   - [ ] Review the changes for grammar, spelling, etc.
   - [ ] All code, markdown, etc. is properly formatted, linted, etc.
   - [ ] Unit tests are added/updated for changed methods.